What is the Insolvency Act 1986?

 Creditors Paid in Priority

-The Act and the Insolvency Rules 2016 also provide a statutory scheme as to how the Insolvency Practitioner should deal with creditor claims.
+The Act and the Insolvency Rules 2016 also provide a statutory scheme for how the Insolvency Practitioner should deal with creditor claims.